BahriNipun/java8features/README.md

 - SOLID principle (Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation, Dependency Inversion)
 - Lean software development (https://en.wikipedia.org/wiki/Lean_software_development)

+### Object Oriented Programming(OOPs) Concepts
+- Class (blueprint)
+- Object (has state & behaviour)
+- Inheritance (object acquiring all the properties and behaviors of a parent object)
+- Encapsulation (Binding code and data together into a single unit e.g. class; coupling & cohesion)
+- Polymorphism (one task performed in different ways e.g. overloading, overriding)
+- Abstraction (Hiding internal details)
+-
 ### Java 8 Features
 - Functional Interface: Interface with exactly one abstract method
 - Default method:  Added to interfaces to add extra features to current interfaces without disrupting the current implementations; can have a body; stream() is a   default method added to Collection interface.